BirkanGokbag/ReactJSTutorial/props_state_component.md

 ⋅⋅* State

 ## Component
+**We already have a section that discusses class and simple components, if there is anything here that is not discussed in those sections, we should probably move it there, otherwise I don't think we need this section here**
 React.Component is a type of class that accepts inputs from the user that returns the way html should be presented after the input.
 An example is located right below, where Hello class returns a h1 tag within div tag that displays "Hi!" after it has been called.

 `class Hello extends React.Component {